 Lost?
 We can take care of that.
 Navigate your way back to the south Strip with the help of the Luxor light—at 42.3 billion candlepower, it's the strongest beam of light in the world and can be seen from outer space.
 We just love the way it lights up the night!

-See the Strip from inside the Strip in a glass-enclosed cabin at one of Las Vegas' newest attractions.
+See the Strip from inside the Strip in a glass-enclosed cabin at one of Las Vegas' more popular attractions.
 Our favorite time to go is at happy hour, where we can enjoy drinks from an in-cabin bar.
 Gives new meaning to living the high life!

 A treasure trove of information and artifacts on the mob and law enforcement in the United States and in Las Vegas, there are so many interactive features you'll literally play for hours—we did.
 We suggest arriving no later than noon to get a good look at everything.